Sheltered housing and extra-care housing

 Features vary from scheme to scheme.
 At some schemes you get more support than others.
 If you’re interested in a particular scheme, make sure you understand what is available and how it is paid for.

 Meals, help around the home and personal care services such as help with bathing are not usually provided.
-You can arrange a package of services from the local authority or a private care agency.
+However, you can arrange a package of services from the local authority or a private care agency, if this sort of assistance is required: see our website pages on homecare for further information.

 How much will I pay for sheltered housing?